Commercial names

 Characteristics:

-• Early redemption if the underlying asset's price is higher than of equal to a set level on pre-arranged dates;
+- Early redemption if the underlying asset's price is higher than of equal to a set level on pre-arranged dates;

-• More than proportional replication of underlying asset's preformance;
+- More than proportional replication of underlying asset's preformance;

-• Barrier of conditional protectionn of the nominal invester capital;
+- Barrier of conditional protectionn of the nominal invester capital;

 Return profiles

-Maturity3 - 4 years
+Maturity | 3 - 4 years |

-Investment horizonshort term (mid/long term in case of no early redemption)
+Investment horizon | short term (mid/long term in case of no early redemption) |

-to profit from stability, small upward or download movements of the underlying asset's price so as to obtain quickly early redemption and premium;
+Aim | to profit from stability, small upward or download movements of the underlying asset's price so as to obtain quickly early redemption and premium; to profit from upward movements of the underlying asset's price, with a chance to amplify gains |

-moderately bullish if the underlying asset0s price does not reach the barrier level on observation days
+Strategy | bullish if the underlying asset’s price reaches the barrier level on observation days moderately bullish if the underlying asset0s price does not reach the barrier level on observation days bullish with leverage with conditional capital protection (at maturity) |

-capital protection at maturity up to a set level.
-Full replication of downward movements of the underlying asset’s price if the underlying asset’s price is below a pre-arranged level at maturity
+Capital protection at maturity/Risk | capital protection at maturity up to a set level.
+Full replication of downward movements of the underlying asset’s price if the underlying asset’s price is below a pre-arranged level at maturity |

 Learn more